mtso/task/TaskApp/ReadMe.txt

     CONSOLE APPLICATION : TaskApp Project Overview
 ========================================================================

-AppWizard has created this TaskApp application for you.

-This file contains a summary of what you will find in each of the files that make up your TaskApp application.
+This file contains a summary of what one will find in each of the files that make up the TaskApp application.

 TaskApp.vcxproj